Dungyichao/STM32F4-LCD_ST7735s/README.md

 <img src="/Image/lcd_ram.png" height="70%" width="70%">
 </p>

-Let's first take a look the back side of the LCD board in the following image.
+Let's take a look the back side of the LCD board in the following image.
 You only need to focus on the left side.
 <p align="center">
 <img src="/Image/lcd_back.jpg" height="50%" width="50%">
 </p>